ManeeshGoli/buck-converter-pid/README.md

 Lower than the simulated 82.5%, which tracks — breadboard connections aren't free, and my MOSFET's legs were too thick for the breadboard so I had to extend them with jumper wires, which definitely doesn't help.

-Still haven't fully figured out why it settles at 4.37V instead of 5V — even recalibrated the setpoint using my Arduino's actual measured reference voltage (5.06V, not the assumed 5.00V) and it didn't close the gap.
-My best guess right now is some resistance between where the feedback divider actually taps the circuit and where I'm physically measuring — didn't get time to chase it all the way down, but it's on the list.

 ## PCB